halofx82/qwen3.8-27b-smoothquant-w8a8-int8-dflash2-vllm/README.md

 Stop the service with `docker compose down`.
 The repository intentionally does not apply a custom P2P or all-reduce patch; networking behavior is stock vLLM.

-## Why Lued needs one more fallback

-z-lab's BF16 QKV projections expose dense weights, so vLLM fuses the five context-KV projections into one GEMM.
-Lued's compressed-tensors W8A16 QKV projections intentionally have no dense `weight` tensor.
-The patch detects that representation and runs the five native quantized QKV projections instead, then uses the normal K-norm, RoPE, and KV-cache write path.
-This preserves the W8 drafter's memory saving, though its long-context draft prefill can be slower than z-lab's fused path.

 ## Verify startup

 For z-lab, the logs should contain: